MC-LARC/MC-LARC.github.io/md_files/178fcbfb.md

     <h2>MC-LARC options</h2>

     <ul>
-        <li>To make the output, you have to...draw a horizontal green line through any blue squares.
-Then paint in circles for any red and green squares.
-Avoid touching any blue squares from before.</li>
+        <li>To make the output, you have to...draw a vertical red line through any yellow squares.
+Then draw lines, left to right, for the green and blue squares.
+Go over any red squares from before.</li>
         <p></p>

         <li>To make the output, you have to...draw a vertical red line through any red squares.
 Then draw lines, left to right, for the green and blue squares.
 Go over any red squares from before.</li>
         <p></p>

-        <li>To make the output, you have to...check for any blue circles.
-Connect them with a yellow swirl if found.
-Fill in any green or red circles next.
-Ignore any blue circles from the initial scan.</li>
+        <li>To make the output, you have to...draw a vertical green line through any green squares.
+Then draw lines, left to right, for the red and blue squares.
+Go over any red squares from before.</li>
         <p></p>

-        <li>To make the output, you have to...cross any yellow diamonds with a black X. Create a spiral pattern in any red and green hexagons afterward.
-Bypass any yellow diamonds from the starting point.</li>
+        <li>To make the output, you have to...draw a horizontal red line through any red squares.
+Then draw lines, top to bottom, for the green and blue squares.
+Go over any red squares from before.</li>
         <p></p>

-        <li>To make the output, you have to...outline any green triangles with a purple line.
-Then trace a zigzag pattern over the red and blue rectangles.
-Skip over any green triangles from the start.</li>
+        <li>To make the output, you have to...draw a vertical blue line through any blue squares.
+Then draw lines, left to right, for the red and green squares.
+Go over any red squares from before.</li>
     </ul>
 </div>